GokcerBelgusen/spring-batch-scaling/README.md

-Samples for scaling options in spring batch.
-At this time, these samples require 3.1.0.BUILD-SNAPSHOT or greater.
+Basic and self contained samples for scaling options in spring batch.
+At this time, these samples build with 3.1.0.BUILD-SNAPSHOT to utilize the remote chunking namespace support that will be available in the upcoming 3.1.0 release version.

+The theme to each sample is a user submits images that our job needs to resize.
+The path to the file is stored in the database, the image on disk residing in the "unprocessed" directory.
+The job will read the paths from the database and resize the image, writing it to the "processed" directory.

 To build all, from the top level directory: